aritrakrbasu/payload-kanban-board/README.md

 ## Differences with the draft/publish system of Payload.

-The workflow plugin introduces a new field called `kanbanStatus`.
+The kanban plugin introduces a new field called `kanbanStatus`.
 This field does not interact with the draft/publish system of Payload.

-You can "integrate" the workflow status with the draft/publish system of Payload yourself by using [Payloads hooks](https://payloadcms.com/docs/hooks/overview).
+You can "integrate" the kanban status with the draft/publish system of Payload yourself by using [Payloads hooks](https://payloadcms.com/docs/hooks/overview).

 For example: Automatically publish the document when the `kanbanStatus` has been changed to `published`.